Jelly-RDF/jelly-rdf.github.io/docs/specification/patch.md

 The statement type MUST be explicitly specified in the [patch stream options](#patch-stream-options).
 The statement type is defined by the `PatchStatementType` enum ([reference](reference.md#statementtype)).
 The following types are defined:

 - `STATEMENT_TYPE_UNSPECIFIED` (0) – default value.
 This statement type MUST NOT be used.
-The implementations SHOULD treat this value as an error.
+Consumers SHOULD throw an error if this value is used.
 - `STATEMENT_TYPE_TRIPLES` (1) – in this case, the statements in the stream MUST be interpreted as RDF triples (graph is unspecified).
-The stream MUST NOT contain any `RdfQuad` messages with the `graph` oneof set to any value.
+The stream MUST NOT contain any `RdfQuad` or `RdfPatchNamespace` messages with the `graph` oneof set to any value.
 - `STATEMENT_TYPE_QUADS` (2) – in this case, the statements in the stream MUST be interpreted as RDF quads.
-If the `graph` oneof in the `RdfQuad` message is not set, it MUST be interpreted as a repeated graph term, in line with the [Jelly-RDF format specification](serialization.md#repeated-terms).
+If the `graph` oneof in the `RdfQuad` or `RdfPatchNamespace` message is not set, it MUST be interpreted as a repeated graph term, in line with the [Jelly-RDF format specification](serialization.md#repeated-terms).

 !!! note

     Statement types in Jelly-Patch work differently to [Jelly-RDF's physical stream types](serialization.md#physical-stream-types).
-Instead of us restricting which types of messages are valid in the stream, we always use `RdfQuad`, and the statement type simply tells us how to interpret the messages.
+Instead of restricting which types of messages are valid in the stream, we always use `RdfQuad`, and the statement type option simply tells us how to interpret the messages.

     Note that in the RDF 1.1 spec there is a clear difference between a "triple" and a "triple in the default graph" which would be a quad.
 A "triple" does not specify which graph it belongs to – it may be the default graph, or it may be a named graph.
-In practice, only some RDF implementations make this distinction (e.g., Apache Jena).
+In practice, only some RDF implementations make the distinction between a triple and a triple in the default graph (e.g., Apache Jena).
 Others, like Eclipse RDF4J always assume that the triple is in the default graph.

 ### Patch stream options

 The patch stream options is a message of type `RdfPatchOptions` ([reference](reference.md#rdfpatchoptions)).
 It MUST be the first row in the stream.
 It MAY appear more than once in the stream (also after other rows), but it MUST be identical to all previous occurrences.
-Consumers MAY throw an error if the patch stream options are not present at the start of the stream, alternatively, they MAY use the default options.
+Consumers MAY throw an error if the patch stream options are not present at the start of the stream.
+Alternatively, they MAY use their own, implementation-specified default options.
 Consumers SHOULD NOT throw an error if the patch options are present more than once in the stream.

 The patch stream options instruct the consumer of the stream (parser) on the used patch stream type, statement type, compression options, and RDF features.